commanded/eventstore/guides/Getting Started.md

 *Warning* this will delete all EventStore data.

-## Initialize a database using a Elixir releases
+## Initialize a database using an Elixir release

 If you're using an Elixir release build by the task [mix release](https://hexdocs.pm/mix/Mix.Tasks.Release.html) you won't have `mix` available therefore you won't be able to run the following command in order to initialize a new database.